Sanket2060/Bhojanbd/readme.txt

 Video:How to use postman for backend
-->Sending data from body->formdata
-->How does codeflow works at backend?Like when is database connection made?What runs first when a route is hit??
+->Sending data from body->formdata to api from postman ->How does codeflow works at backend?Like when is database connection made?What runs first when a route is hit??
+Links: https://chat.openai.com/share/b960e77f-0bb4-497d-aa0c-08b2a7df05f5 ->removing files from server even on success by fs.unlink ->Using collections containing folder and making the url small -> ?. v/s no ?  //????????

-->
+//Mongodb queries:findOne(),Create(),findById()